polycentric-game/polycentric-web/content/Sessions/Session 2 at Edge Esmerelda.md

-This information should help you onboard for the Polycentric game session during Butter's Governance Games at Edge Esmerelda
+This information should help you onboard for the Polycentric game session during Butter's Governance Games at Edge Esmerelda.

 https://polycentricity3.endogon.com

 ## Create account and Join Game

+*Please only join if you intend to be here physically to play the game*

 1. Create an account at polycentricity3.endogon.com
 2. Confirm your email